A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Hodge theoretic aspects: the pure variation

-Recall that in the projective situation the orthogonal complement of the Picard lattice is the transcendental lattice, the smallest integral sublattice of $H^2$ whose complexification contains $H^{2,0}$. \begin{prop} The transcendental lattice $T$ for a generic member of the universal family of quasi-smooth surfaces of degree $d=a+b+4$ in $\bP(1,2,a,b)$ is even and isometric to \begin{itemize} \item $ \operp^2 U \operp \operp^{2}E_8(-1)$ in case (a) and case (d), \item $\la 2\ra \operp U \operp \operp^{2}\la E_8(-1)\ra$ in case (b), \item $\operp^2 U \operp E_{8}(-1) \operp A_{2}(-1)$ in case (c). \end{itemize} \end{prop} \begin{proof} We start with a crucial observation: In the projective situation the transcendental lattice and the Picard lattice are each other's orthogonal complement and both are primitively embedded in $H^2$.
+\end{proposition} \begin{proof} Recall that in the algebraic situation the transcendental lattice and the Picard lattice are each other's orthogonal complement and both are primitively embedded in $H^2$.
 In order to apply Theorem~\ref{thm:kneser}, we observe that for a non-degenerate primitive sublattice $S$ of a unimodular lattice $L$ and its orthogonal complement $T=S^\perp$, one has $A_S\simeq A_T$ while $q_S\simeq -q_T$.

-The second observation is geometric in nature.
-The transcendental lattice is a birational invariant and so we may and do compute it on the minimal model $X'$ if it differs from $\widetilde X$.
+As previously observed, the transcendental lattice is a birational invariant and so we may and do compute it on the minimal model $X'$ if it differs from $\widetilde X$.
 Proposition~\ref{prop:InsAndSIngs} states that $H^2(X')$ has rank $22$ and signature $(3,19)$.
 If $X'$ is a K3 surface the lattice $H^2(X')$ is even.
-In the other two cases it is is odd, since the stated multisections have odd self-intersection number.
-However, the class $c_1(X)=-K_X=- F_0$ is a characteristic class and so $x.x$ is even for classes orthogonal to the class of a fiber.
+In the other two cases it is odd, since the stated multisections have odd self-intersection number.
+However, the class $c_1(X)=-K_X=- F_0$ is a characteristic class and so $x.x$ is even for classes $x$ orthogonal to the class of a fiber.
 In particular, the transcendental lattice is even.

 We recall that Corollary~\ref{cor:OnPic} gives the Picard lattices for the minimal model $X'$ of the generic member of each of the four families.
-In case (a), the Picard lattice is isometric to the unimodular lattice $ \langle 1\rangle \operp \langle -1\rangle$.
-Hence the generic transcendental lattice is even, unimodular and of signature $(2,18)$ and so, using Example~\ref{exmpl:torsionqfBIS}, it is isometric to $ \operp^2 U \operp \operp^{2}E_8(-1)$.
+The Picard lattice for type 1 surfaces is isometric to the unimodular lattice $ \la1\ra\operp \la -1\ra $.
+Hence the generic transcendental lattice is even, unimodular and of signature $(2,18)$.
+So, using Example~\ref{exmpl:torsionqfBIS}, it is isometric to $ \operp^2 U \operp \operp^{2}E_8(-1)$ and a similar argument applies ifor type 2.